koverholt/koverholt.com/content/_index.md

 I am a
 [Developer Advocate](https://cloud.google.com/developers/advocates/kristopher-overholt)
-at Google and I work with artificial intelligence and machine learning in [Google Cloud](https://cloud.google.com/).
+at Google and I work with AI and machine learning in [Google Cloud](https://cloud.google.com/).
 I'm also a fan of Python and DevOps.

 [Resume](Overholt-Resume.pdf) |